threefoldtech/0-flist/zflist-edit/README.md

 This is the main command line tool to use when you want to create/update an flist.
 It's a central point where you can do everything you want.

+# Motivation

 # Actions

+Creating or modifying an flist can require a lot of flexibility.
+This tool try to keep the usual command line tools and do the same action on the flist contents, with some extras.
+Here are the list of actions possible:

+- open
+- init
+- ls
+- stat
+- cat
+- put
+- chmod
+- rm
+- rmdir
+- mkdir
+- metadata
+- commit

+In order to use this tool, you need to at least `open` (an existing) or `init` (create) an flist.
+When you're done with the changes, you `commit` changes to a new flist.

+## open

+## init

+## ls

+## stat

+## put

+## chmod

+## rm

+## rmdir

+## mkdir

+## metadata

+## commit

 # Metadata